eve550/bactoprinter/README.md

 jupyter notebook
 ```

-### Note : Pay attention to the index of the ports[] list.
+> Note : Pay attention to the index of the ports[] list.
-An error message may appear (List Index Out of Range);
+ An error message may appear (List Index Out of Range).
   In this case, refer to "Finding the Device-Port Name Mapping" below.

 ### Finding the Device-Port Name Mapping
 ### To get a list of connected and powered-on devices :